gioblu/PJON/specification/PJON-protocol-acknowledge-specification-v1.0.md

 |______|           |______|           |______|
 ```

 A router in the center is connected with two network segments or buses part of different collision domains.
-Communication between device `0` of bus `0.0.0.1` with device `0` of bus `0.0.0.2` can be achieved only through the router.
+Communication between device `0` of bus `0.0.0.1` and device `0` of bus `0.0.0.2` can be achieved only through the router.

 ```cpp
 BUS 0.0.0.1                                          BUS 0.0.0.2